ThomasMertes/seed7/src/read_me.txt

   and under openSUSE Tumbleweed the name is ncurses-devel), but you can search in your package manager for a curses/ncurses package which mentions that it contains the header files.
-  To execute programs you need also to install the non-developer package of curses/ncurses (in most cases it will already be installed because it is needed by other packages).
+  To execute programs, you also need to install the non-developer package of curses/ncurses (in most cases it will already be installed because it is needed by other packages).